chrisdew/tcpghost/README.md

 I want to test a replacement daemon (written in NodeJS) but cannot bind to the TCP port, as it is already in use by the old daemon.

 Normally I would insert a tee (`sudo npm install duplicator -g`) to do this job.
-Unfortunately this has the side affect of making all TCP connection appear to orginate at localhost, which is unacceptable.
+Unfortunately this has the side affect of making all TCP connection appear to orginate at `localhost`, which is unacceptable.

 Solution